mengxinayan/OSTEP-note-homework-code/Virtualization/CPU/homework/ch7-simulation.md

-# ch5 Scheduling: Introduction Homework and Solution
+# ch5 Scheduling: Introduction Homework and Solution (Simulation)

 If you just want to read the answers, that is a simple version for solutions, please visit [here](../solution.md).

+Back to [contents](./README) for other chapter solution.

 ## Homework (Simulation)
 This program, [`scheduler.py`](../code/ch7/homework-simulation/scheduler.py), allows you to see how different schedulers perform under scheduling metrics such as response time, turnaround time, and total wait time.
 See the [README](../code/ch7/homework-simulation/README.md) for details.